Vadim Limar, CEO of Bringo Net: ‘High-Frequency Traders Battle for Nano- and Picosecond-We Save Milliseconds’

 You head Bringo Net.
 What tech solutions is your company working on?
 Where is its head office?
 Do you plan to scale up the business and enter new markets?

 Bringo Net was originally an internal development of Bringo Group Ltd., an international technology company that designs, develops and supports unique digital solutions in various industries.
 When it became clear that the product had huge potential, would have functionality and work globally, the decision was made to set up a separate company with its head office in New York, opening in May 2023.
 Our company has created a telecommunications solution complementing the capabilities of fibre optics.
 We use skywave technology, a way of broadcasting radio waves (mainly in the shortwave spectrum) by reflection and refraction in the ionosphere (the upper electrically charged layers of the atmosphere).
 This allows us to receive transmissions from over the horizon without direct visibility.
 Here's an example: a fibre optic cable has been laid from Chicago to London.
-Its route is not ideal and passes through various obstacles (mountains, the ocean floor, etc.).
+Its route is not ideal and passes through various obstacles (mountains, the ocean floor, etc).
 Our solution boils down to installing two antennas, one in Chicago and one in London, and linking them directly.
-By doing this, for every kilometre of fibre we circumvent, we gain 1 millisecond (a thousandth of a second), which means that on average our communication will be 50% faster.
-And if the distance between two megacities is more than 6000 kilometres, the latency will decrease by about 6 milliseconds.
+By doing this, for every thousand kilometres of fibre we circumvent, we gain 1 millisecond (a thousandth of a second), which means that on average our communication will be 50% faster.
+And if the distance between two megacities is more than 6,000 kilometres, the latency will decrease by about 6 milliseconds.
 Such an advantage may seem like a minor stretch to a lay person, but we specialise in connections between the world's largest stock exchanges.
 Our customers are high-frequency traders who are fighting for every nano- and picosecond.

 As for the company's development and further scaling up: the first area we are currently working on is connecting the main global financial hubs in Chicago and London.
 Market growth and traffic volume permitting, in the next stage we are looking at expanding to Mumbai, New York, Tokyo, Hong Kong, Sao Paulo, etc.